indie/FMV_tutorial/make_fmv.rst

 evolve, but application developers often find it difficult to take advantage of those instructions.
 Reluctance to lose backward-compatibility is one of the main roadblocks slowing developers from using advancements in newer computing architectures.
-Function multi-versioning (FMV), which first appeared in GCC 4.8, is a way to have multiple implementations of a function, each using a different architecture's specialized instruction-set extensions.
+:abbr:`Function Multi-Versioning (FMV)`, which first appeared in GCC 4.8, is a way to have multiple implementations of a function, each using a different architecture's specialized instruction-set extensions.
 GCC 6 introduces changes to FMV that make it even easier to bring architecture-based optimizations to application code.

-This tutorial show how to use FMV on a general code and on FFT library code.
+This tutorial show how to use FMV on general code and on `FFT library`_ code.
 In the end the user will know how to use this technology on their code and used libraries to deploy architecture-based optimizations to application code.